Simply LaKita

 Home » Recipes » Desserts

-overhead view of cut chess squares on parchment paper
+Overhead view of cut squares on parchment paper on top of marble surface.

 These delicious Chess Squares are a Southern Staple made using 5 basic ingredients including boxed cake mix, cream cheese, butter, eggs, and sugar.
 So gooey and delicious!